Great teams make great games.

 Wish offers a rewarding culture built around creativity and quality.
 We work as a tight-knit team, bringing together thoughts, ideas, skills and disciplines to create meaningful work.

 We deeply value your personal life and operate a regular working-hours policy.
 This is about trust – give us a fair day’s work and we’ll give you a fair day to work in.
 We also value having fun.
 Team drinks, social events, and of course, game playing (whether console, PC, card or board) are regular features of working life at Wish.
-In 2017, Wish was recognised as one of the Best Places to Work in the UK Games Industry by leading trade site GamesIndustry.biz.
+In 2017 and 2018, Wish was recognised as one of the Best Places to Work in the UK Games Industry by leading trade site GamesIndustry.biz.

 Our other benefits include: pension contributions, life insurance, back-to-work support scheme, discretionary bonus scheme, long-service medical leave, free eye tests, Cycle to Work scheme, inclusive appraisal system, free fruit juice and snacks, great coffee, relocation support, in-house knowledge sharing scheme, and opportunities to attend leading industry events around the globe.

 We want to hear from you